Course Offerings

 This class is about the beauty and precision of mathematics.
 In a complicated world where we are often confused, mathematics gives us joy and a world where clear answers are possible.
 And Enjoyable.
 At least that's the goal.
 All of this with joy and love.

-In terms of content we focus on building a knowledge basis of functional understanding.
+In terms of content, we focus on building a knowledge basis of functional understanding.
 Function notation, graphing, linear functions, systems of equations, matrixes, quadratic functions, exponential and logarithmic foundations, and trigonometry fundamentals.
 As time allows we will also cover some statistics and go laser tagging to create a data set worthy of our new skills.

-3) AP Calculus
+3) AP Calculus AB

 4. Science

-3) AP Environmental Science
+3) AP Biology

-5. Physical Education
+5. Physical education

 General Conditioning.